TheFockinFury/Non-Custodial-Nostr-Zaps-CLN/README.md

 1. Clone the repository: `git clone https://github.com/elsirion/clnurl`
 2. Copy the cloned repo to a directory where you store your downloaded CLN plugins.
 If you followed the Raspibolt guide to set up your CLN node, the location would be something like: `cp -r ~/clnurl/ /data/lightningd-plugins-available/`
 3. Now, cd to that new location: `cd /data/lightningd-plugins-available/clnurl`
-4. Build the plugin: `cargo build -r`.
-Time for another coffee!
+4. Build the plugin: `cargo build -r` and grab a coffee.
+This will take a few minutes.
 5. After the build is complete, the plugin file will be located in a subdirectory: `./target/release/clnurl`
 6. Open your CLN config and add the following to the bottom: